 My husband is a great guy.
-He’s really smart and he’s very accomplished professionally but he’s also very hard to be around.
-It doesn’t matter if it’s me or our kids or neighbours or friends at a party, the only kind of conversation he will engage in is to challenge people.
+He’s a really smart and very accomplished philosopher at a good university.
+He’s reliable and trustworthy as a husband and father and co-worker.
+But he’s also very hard to be around.
+It doesn’t matter if it’s me, our kids, neighbours, or even friends at a party, the only kind of conversation he will engage in is to challenge people.
 He doesn’t seem to understand that he could ask someone about themselves instead of challenging something they believe.
-Everyone says talking to him feels like work.
-You can’t ever relax because he acts like he’s always trying to keep you off balance.
-I’m tired of seeing people move away from us at parties.
+I know this is just his university professor approach to thinking, but everyone says talking to him feels like work and I can relate to that.
+You can’t ever relax because he acts like he’s always trying to find holes in ideas.
+He’s not wrong with what he notices.
+But I’m tired of seeing people move away from us at parties.
 Is there any way I can help him to see how it feels for other people when they’re with him?

 There will be situations where your husband will shine.
 There will be situations where he’s a disaster.
 Same for you.
-So rather than trying to turn him into someone more socially acceptable it might be more worthwhile to train yourself to see the value in what he brings rather than the price.
+Rather than trying to turn him into someone more socially acceptable it might be more worthwhile to train yourself to see the value in what he brings, rather than just the price.

 Good luck with it.
 I feel for you.
-I know I used to be bad for the same thing your husband is and I’m sorry my ex-wife had to deal with that.
+I know my lack of familiarity with people’s constant self-talk meant I used to say more things that upset egos.
+I’m sorry my ex-wife had to deal with that.
 But at the same time, thanks to the the challenges and the conflicts I experienced as a result, I have used those experiences to adjust my course through life and I do think I’m better at choosing the most productive conversations to have.
-But I needed those experiences to discover those lessons, and that happens at an organic pace.
-So go have the conversations you would like have and let him have the ones he would like to have.
-Live with some faith that he is, as you pointed out, a great guy who’s smart and accomplished, even if he is in the midst of a conversation that you would not have.